-Texas Tech University Health Sciences Center School of Population and Public Health and the School of Medicine offer a combined MD/MPH degree program for eligible students interested in training preparatory to a career in Medicine and Population Health.
+Texas Tech University Health Sciences Center School of Population and Public Health and the School of Medicine (SOM) offer a combined MD/MPH degree program for eligible students interested in training preparatory to a career in Medicine and Public Health.

-The MD/MPH curriculum is designed to accommodate the academic needs of the students.
-Students commonly enter the program the summer semester before entry to medical school at TTUHSC.
-Students typically begin in the summer after graduation from college and begin taking Public Health courses online.
-In early August, MD/MPH students matriculate in the medical school and begin their MD course work.
-During the summer following the first year of medical school, the student will take more Public Health courses online.
+In a typical program structure students begin in the summer before medical school and begin taking public health courses online.
+In early August, MD/MPH students matriculate in the SOM and begin their MD course work.
+During the summer following the first year of medical school, the student will take more public health courses online.
 During the fall semester of the second year they will take one or two required public health courses.
-After completing the second year of medical school, students must take the USMLE Step I examination prior to June 30.

 During the third year of the student's medical program, students will not participate in any public health courses.
 During the fourth year of the student's medical program they will complete any additional courses that are needed to finish the public health program, including the Applied Practice Experience (APE) and Integrated Learning Experience (ILE).
-Students will transfer nine hours of SOM course work to complete the MPH program.
+Students will transfer nine hours of SOM course work to complete the 45 hours required for the MPH program.